harelba/hadoop-job-analyzer/README.md

 #### Analysis related parameters
 * `-f` - The location of the jobtracker's `history/done` folder.
 Should be local or some mount to the jobtracker
 * `-l` - List all available fields, possibly with sample values from actual jobs.
 Use -s to control the number of samples
-* `-j` - A regexp allowing to dissect the job name for each job and extract fields from it.
-The regexp should be a pythonic named groups regexp.
-Each named group will automatically be available to other parts, as if it was part of the job's information.
+* `-M` - When set, this job name will be analyzed as a map of key-values, separated by "||".
+Each key/value pair will automatically be available to other parts, as if it was part of the job's information.
 It will also participate in the output of the -l parameter.
 The parameter is not mandatory of course.
+* `-S` - This can be used to change the job name key-value separator (default is ||).
 * `-m` - Maximum length of job name metadata extracted using `-j`.
 Values longer than this value will be replaced with "toolong".
 This is a defense mechanism against clutter caused by non compliant job names.
 * `-r` - Relaxed mode.
 In this mode, non compliant jobs and missing fields will not cause the analysis to stop